vygr/ChrysaLisp/doc/INTRO.md

 lisp
 ```

-You will see the sign on message form the Lisp interpreter and then you can use
+You will see the sign on message for the Lisp interpreter and then you can use
 the REPL directly to experiment.